An implicit unified gas-kinetic wave-particle method for radiative transport process: Implicit unified gas-kinetic wave-particle method

+The distribution of the locally emitted photon \eqref{eq_Iw} is fully determined by the macroscopic radiance field, the order of which can be reduced.
+Under a finite volume framework, the low-order moments equations of the short-$\lambda$ particles can be derived, and the numerical flux can be derived by taking moments to Eq. \eqref{eq_Iw}.
+Once the radiance field is evolved, the short-$\lambda$ near-equilibrium distribution can be closed according to Eq. \eqref{eq_Iw}.

-The computational domain $\mathcal{D}$ is descretized into control volumes $\mathcal{D}=\cup_{i\in N_c}\mathcal{C}_i$.
-The cell averaged value of the macroscopic quantities such as the radiant density, the emitted radiant density, and the absorption coefficient are defined as
+We discretize the computational domain $\mathcal{D}$ into control volumes $\mathcal{D}=\cup_{i\in N_c}\mathcal{C}_i$.
+The cell averaged value of the macroscopic quantities, such as the radiant density, the emitted radiant density, and the absorption coefficient, are defined as

 The numerical evolution equations for macroscopic quantities are derived by integrating Eq.\eqref{eq_RTEmac} in space $\mathcal{C}_i$ and time $[t^n,t^{n+1}]$,